Why Is Chrome Sending Me to Bing? What It Means and How To Fix It

 You’ll have to take several steps to get rid of Bing.
 Some users have reported being able to stop it by uninstalling Microsoft Edge, while others have said they just had to disable an extension.

 Another common issue is a piece of malware or a computer virus creating the redirect.
 Whatever it is, you’ll need to do a little investigation into your own system to figure out exactly which one is causing you grief.
-If that feels overwhelming, we’ve provided a tutorial you can follow below.
+We’ve provided a tutorial you can follow below.

 1. Uninstall suspicious extensions and applications